eeberhard/aica-api/docs/docs/getting-started/03-installation.md

 ## Configuring AICA packages with a manifest file

-A runtime application image is configured using a simple **manifest file** defining the version of the base package to use and optionally defining additional add-on packages.
+A runtime application image is configured using a simple **manifest file** defining the version of the `core` package to use and optionally defining additional add-on packages.
 The manifest file contains a custom docker syntax header pointing to AICA's app-builder tool, and the `docker build` command is used to bundle all listed packages into a final runtime image.

-### Configuring a minimal runtime image with the core base package
+### Configuring a minimal runtime image with the `core` package

 The manifest file must contain a syntax header and a list of packages.
-The minimal version of the manifest includes only the base package.
-The version of the base package can be changed according to the latest release.
+The minimal version of the manifest includes only the `core` package.
+The version of the `core` package can be changed according to the latest release.

 :::info
 In the past, you might have seen applications using the `aica-package.toml` filename.
 While you can use any filename as we do not enforce any, we recommend using `aica-application.toml` to avoid confusion with the `aica-package.toml` file which is used for building packages using `package-builder`.